 Property taxes.
 All counties and school districts, and most cities, towns, and special districts impose a property tax.
-Homeowners and businesses pay property taxes to multiple local governments and will receive a tax cut from each government.
+Property owners pay property taxes to multiple local governments and will receive a tax cut from each government.
 Owners of multiple properties will receive a tax cut for each property.
 Within a few years, most property tax bills from governments with low property tax rates will be eliminated unless the tax cuts are lowered, cancelled, or delayed.
 Drainage taxes and fees charged by some local governments to cover the cost of flood control services will be eliminated within the first few years.

 Utility and television taxes and fees.
 Taxes and fees on every utility, cable, and satellite television bill will be reduced or eliminated in the first year.
 Most counties, cities, and towns charge taxes and fees on these items.
-Affected utility services include gas, electricity, and telephone services.